tersesystems/terse-logback/README.md

 ## Logging with Injected Context

-When you're using structured logging, you'll inevitably have to pass around the `LogstashMarker` or `StructuredArgument` with it so that you can add logstashMarkerContext to your logging.
+When you're using structured logging, you'll inevitably have to pass around the `LogstashMarker` or `StructuredArgument` with it so that you can add logstashContext to your logging.
 In the past, the recommended way to do this was MDC.

 Avoid [Mapped Diagnostic Context](https://logback.qos.ch/manual/mdc.html).
-MDC is a well known way of adding logstashMarkerContext to logging, but there are several things that make it problematic.
+MDC is a well known way of adding logstashContext to logging, but there are several things that make it problematic.

 MDC does not deal well with multi-threaded applications which may pass execution between several threads.
 Code that uses `CompletableFuture` and `ExecutorService` may not work reliably with MDC.
-A child thread does not automatically inherit a copy of the mapped diagnostic logstashMarkerContext of its parent.
+A child thread does not automatically inherit a copy of the mapped diagnostic logstashContext of its parent.
 MDC also breaks silently: when MDC assumptions are violated, there is no indication that the wrong contextual information is being displayed.

-There are numerous workarounds, but it's safer and easier to use an explicit logstashMarkerContext as a field or parameter.
+There are numerous workarounds, but it's safer and easier to use an explicit logstashContext as a field or parameter.
 If you don't want to manage this in your logger directly, then the safest way is to handle it through injection, also known as using constructor parameters.

 When you create an instance, you can pass in a single `org.slf4j.ILoggerFactory` instance that will create your loggers for you.